pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - `Overlay top position`: tweak where a Twitch Extension overlay would be positioned to match your screen layout.
 - `Sync enabled`: toggle off to disable all syncing and clear current data.
 - `Extension Client ID`: the unique identifier of the Twitch Extension where the data should be sent to.
 This is pre-filled with an extension known to work well with this plugin.

-## 🚀 Getting Started

-### Runelite Plugin
-You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/).

-### Twitch Extension
-This plugin is implemented in such a way any Twitch Extension can use the synchronized information.
-A list below is available to show what Twitch Extensions can be used with this plugin:

-#### 1. OSRS Live Loadout
-The [OSRS Live Loadout plugin]() is directly compatible.
-You should add this extension to your Twitch account first to get the proper Twitch token to authenticate the Runelite plugin.

 ## 🔒 Security & Technical Details